 Mixing of whales identified in the WNP and ENP has been observed (Weller et al., 2012).
 Lang (2010) reported that two adult individuals from the WNP, sampled off Sakhalin in 1998 and 2004, matched the microsatellite genotypes, mtDNA haplotypes, and sexes (one male, one female) of two whales sampled off Santa Barbara, California in March 1995.
 Between 2010 and 2012 three whales outfitted with satellite transmitters were tracked moving from Sakhalin in the WNP to the ENP (Mate et al., 2015).
-Finally, photographic matches between the WNP and ENP, including matches between Sakhalin, Vancouver Island and Laguna San Ignacio (Fig. 1), have further confirmed use of areas in the ENP by whales identified in the WNP (Weller et al., 2012, Urbán et al., 2012).
+Finally, photographic matches between the WNP and ENP, including matches between Sakhalin, Vancouver Island and Laguna San Ignacio and other nearby lagoons in Baja California, Mexico (Fig. 1), have further confirmed use of areas in the ENP by whales identified in the WNP (Weller et al., 2012, Urbán et al., 2019).
 Despite this level of mixing, significant mtDNA and nuclear genetic differences between whales in the WNP and ENP have been found (LeDuc et al. 2002, Lang et al., 2011).